-Ad hoc committee of holders of the US$ 546,916,000 Step Up Convertible Bonds due 2019 issued by Suzlon Energy Ltd.
+Ad hoc committee of holders of the $546.9m Step Up Convertible Bonds due 2019 issued by Suzlon Energy Ltd.

-- The firm is advising a creditor group in relation to defaults under the $300m notes and $650m club loan facility guaranteed by China Fishery Group Limited and the subsequent chapter 11 proceedings commenced by China Fishery Group Limited and many of its affiliates.
+- Advising a creditor group in relation to defaults under the $300m notes and $650m club loan facility guaranteed by China Fishery Group Limited and the subsequent chapter 11 proceedings commenced by China Fishery Group Limited and many of its affiliates.